fernandobrito/travel_log/README.md

 ## Installation

-For now, only instructions to install for development.
+For now, only instructions for developers (and not end users) are provided.
 This project requires Python 3.9+ (mainly due to new type hinting syntax).

 Once you clone the repository, install the dependencies:
 `$ pipenv install --dev`

 Then install the Python module locally, in editable mode:
-`$ pip insatll -e .`
+`$ pip install -e .`

 ## Commands